 Quick, try to recall the last five seconds that just passed as accurately as you can.
 What’s that, you can’t?
 Well, that means that you are just like the rest of us: blissfully unaware of our limitations.

 If you remembered more than half (give or take two), then you have a way above average short-term memory (The Magical Number Seven, Plus or Minus Two, George A. Miller, 1956).
-Truth be told, the limits of our consciousness are there for all to see, hidden in plain sight, we just need to pay attention to actually notice them.
+Truth be told, the limits of our consciousness are there for all to see, hidden in plain sight.
+We just need to pay attention to actually notice them.

 How can we, then, function in a society that demands so much from us?
 A society that demands attention spans longer than 12 seconds, multi-tasking skills on par with an octopus on Ritalin, and the amazing ability to sit on a chair (for those lucky few) doing God knows what four hours at a time?
 The answer is simple: we don’t need to.

-Our brain in its infinite wisdom decided to carry that load for us, it decided to let us handle only what we could instead of what we should, running on autopilot most of the time, leaving the low-level tasks to automated scripts and the rest, a hyper-condensed blurb version of reality, to us.
+Our brain, in its infinite wisdom, decided to carry that load for us.
+It decided to let us handle only what we could instead of what we should, running on autopilot most of the time, leaving the low-level tasks to automated scripts and the rest, a hyper-condensed blurb version of reality, to us.

 How can we design for such a brain?
-How can we attempt to see that which is never shown, how can we crack the black box without crashing the plane?
+How can we attempt to see that which is never shown?
+How can we crack the black box without crashing the plane?
 The answer is simple as well: we don’t need to.

-We turn those human limitations into design limitations, giving birth to minimal design, which instinctively strives to appeal to our conscious (and unconscious) instincts and perceptive models by removing anything that needs some form of high level cognitive functions, leaving only immediate, straight, instinctive, and direct comprehension because, truth be told, our eyes want it simple and clean.
+We turn those human limitations into design limitations, giving birth to minimal design, which instinctively strives to appeal to our conscious (and unconscious) instincts and perceptive models by removing anything that needs some form of high-level cognitive functions, leaving only immediate, straight, instinctive, and direct comprehension because, truth be told, our eyes want it simple and clean.

 The Conscious Automaton

-A famous 2007 experiment, conducted by John Dylan Haynes, a neuroscientist at the Bernstein Center for Computational Neuroscience in Berlin, wanted to register the exact moment in which a person takes a decision and the amount of time it takes for that decision to be executed.
+A famous 2007 experiment, conducted by John Dylan Haynes, a neuroscientist at the Bernstein Center for Computational Neuroscience in Berlin, and he wanted to register the exact moment in which a person takes a decision, and the amount of time it takes for that decision to be executed.

-It seems that, even though the conscious decision to push the button which the patients were asked to push at will was registered a second before the actual activity took place, patterns of brain activity registered as much as seven seconds before the conscious decision-making process were able to predict the eventual end result of said decision.
+It seems that even though the conscious decision to push the button which the patients were asked to push at will was registered a second before the actual activity took place, patterns of brain activity registered as much as seven seconds before the conscious decision-making process were able to predict the eventual end result of said decision.

 “The first thought we had was ‘we have to check if this is real’,” says Haynes.
 “We came up with more sanity checks than I’ve ever seen in any other study before.”
 But the results were there.

-Now, disregarding all the ethical and philosophical implications of the experiments, which are plenty, this showcases the real limitations of our conscious will and underlines the fact that our brain does more things behind our back than previously thought.
+Now, disregarding all the ethical and philosophical implications of the experiments, which are plenty, this showcases the real limitations of our conscious will and underlines the fact that our brain does more things behind our backs than previously thought.

-What’s important, though, is that these processes happen without the bare minimum of conscious input and, therefore, without our control which means we can identify those subconscious processes, those deep structures, and guide them, gently, towards our own ends.
+What’s important, though, is that these processes happen without the bare minimum of conscious input and, therefore, without our control which means we can identify those subconscious processes, those deep structures, and guide them gently toward our own ends.

 Memory, Attention and the Gestalt.

-It’s not easy, designing for robots, the process requires an intimate understanding of the way in which their perception work.
+It’s not easy designing for robots.
+The process requires an intimate understanding of the way in which their perception work.
 It requires deep research into the way in which it recognizes and stores data and more.

 Prägnanz Law – What do you see, several unconnected circular shapes and straight lines or… [Image Source]

 They came to the conclusion that shapes and perception are two correlated phenomena, that human perception found shapes where there were none and that we were conditioned to find them because the shapes, themselves, appeared everywhere.

 Imagine, for example, a series of dots arranged randomly.
-They can be interpreted in many ways: as irregular shapes, as a geometrical set or as isolated blobs, among many others but the one that prevails, statistically speaking, is the geometric interpretation.
+They can be interpreted in many ways: as irregular shapes, as a geometrical set, or as isolated blobs, among many others, but the one that prevails, statistically speaking, is the geometric interpretation.